-- 1. Within seven (7) calendar days of the action resulting in a problem/concern: - a.
+- 1. Within five college business days of the action resulting in a concern: - a.
 The student is to seek problem resolution informally, at the lowest level possible.
 For example, if the concern lies with an instructor the student will discuss the concern with the instructor. - b.
-If after the discussion, the student remains dissatisfied, he/she may formalize their complaint by proceeding to step 2. - 2.
-Within seven (7) calendar days of the above meeting: - a.
-The dissatisfied student may advance their concern to the appropriate College Dean or his/her designee.
-Students may contact the Administrative Assistant to the Vice President of Instruction for assistance in identifying the appropriate Vice President, Dean or his/her designee, if they are unsure who to contact. - b.
-The Vice President, Dean or his/her designee will discuss the student's concerns and attempt to assist him/her in formalizing the concern via the Problem Statement form (hard-copy or electronic) and explaining its completion. - c.
-Once the completed Problem Statement is received by the Vice President, Dean or his/ her designee, he/she will investigate the situation and provide written resolution to the student within seven 7 calendar days. - d.
-If following the Dean's or his/her designee's written decision, the student remains dissatisfied, he/she may proceed to Step 3. - 3.
-Within seven (7) days of receiving the Dean's or his/her designee's written decision: - a.
-The dissatisfied student may appeal the Vice President's, Dean's or his/her designee's decision if at least one of the following statements is true: - i.
-New evidence exists which was not presented to the Vice President, Dean or his/her designee in Step 2. - ii.
-Evidence exists of process failure (i.e. the student was treated unfairly by the Vice President, Dean or his/her designee, etc.). - b.
-The student meeting at least one of the above parameters submits the following to the Vice President of Instruction for consideration: - i.
-The original Problem Statement as submitted to the Vice President, Dean or his/her designee. - ii.
-The written decision received from the Vice President, Dean or his/her designee. - iii.
+If after the discussion, the student remains dissatisfied, the concern may be formalized by proceeding to Step 2. - 2.
+Within five college business days of completing Step 1: - a.
+The student may advance their concern to the appropriate College Dean or designee. - b.
+The Dean or designee will discuss the student's concerns and attempt to assist in formalizing the concern via the Problem Statement form (hard-copy or electronic). - c.
+Once the completed Problem Statement is received by the Dean or designee, the situation will be investigated and a written resolution will be provided to the student within five college business days. - d.
+If the student remains dissatisfied following the Dean or designee's written decision, the student may proceed to Step 3. - 3.
+Within five college business days of receiving the Dean or their designee's written decision: - a.
+The student may appeal to the Vice-President of Administration, Vice- President of Instruction or Vice-President of Student Services if at least one of the following statements is true: - i.
+New evidence exists which was not presented to the Dean or designee in Step 2. - ii.
+Evidence exists of process failure (i.e. the student was treated unfairly by the Dean or designee, etc.).

+- b.
+The student meeting at least one of the above parameters submits the following for consideration: - i.
+The original Problem Statement as submitted to the Dean or designee. - ii.
+The written decision received from the Dean or designee. - iii.
 The required additional evidence noted in 3a above. - c.
-The Vice President of Instruction will provide his/her written decision to the student within seven (7) calendar days. - 4.
-Within seven (7) calendar days of receiving the Vice President of Instruction's written decision: - a.
-The dissatisfied student may pursue review by the President if at least one of the following statements is true: - i.
-There is new evidence which was not presented to the Vice President of Instruction in Step 3. - ii.
-Evidence exists of process failure (i.e. the student was treated unfairly by the Vice President of Instruction, etc.). - b.
-The student provides all pertinent written documentation to the Administrative Assistant to the President and schedules a meeting with the President (note that meeting may occur in person, via electronic means, or via phone).

-- c.
-The President will review the student's appeal, review available documentation, and present the student with a written determination within seven (7) calendar days.
-The President's decision is final. - If resolution is not reached, the student may address his/her concerns with the Kansas Attorney General's Office of Consumer Protection: Consumer Protection Hotline: 1(800) 432-2310 or (785) 296-3751 Fax: (785) 291-3699 http://ag.ks.gov/about-the-office/contact-us/file-a-complaint
+The Vice President will provide a written decision to the student within five college business days. - 4.
+Within five college business days of receiving the Vice President's written decision: - a.
+The student may pursue review by the President if at least one of the following statements is true: - i.
+There is new evidence which was not presented to the Vice President in Step 3. - ii.
+Evidence exists of process failure (i.e. the student was treated unfairly by the Vice President, etc.). - b.
+The student provides all pertinent written documentation to the Administrative Assistant to the President and schedules a meeting with the President (note that meeting may occur in person, via electronic means, or via phone). - c.
+The President will review the student's appeal, review available documentation, and present the student with a written determination within five college business days1.
+The President's decision is final. - 5.
+If resolution is not reached, the student may address their concerns with the Kansas Attorney General's Office of Consumer Protection:

+Consumer Protection Hotline: 1-800-432-2310 or (785) 296-3751 Fax: (785) 291-3699. http://ag.ks.gov/about-the-office/contact-us/file-a-complaint.